-Nuvama Wealth shares tumble 8% after Sebi cracks down on Jane Street - BusinessToday
+Nuvama Wealth shares tumble 11% after Sebi cracks down on Jane Street - BusinessToday

-Shares of Nuvama Wealth Management Ltd dropped 8.88 per cent in Friday's trade to hit a low of Rs 7,457.95 after Sebi took action against US-based trading firm Jane Street, which is Nuvama's trading partner in India.
-The stock witnessed heavy trading volume along with the price action as around 22,000 shares were last seen changing hands on BSE.
-The figure was more than twice the two-week average volume of 10,000 shares.
-Turnover on the counter came at Rs 17.11 crore, commanding a market capitalisation (m-cap) of Rs 26,889.88 crore.
+Shares of Nuvama Wealth Management Ltd dropped 10.99 per cent in Friday's trade to hit a low of Rs 7,285 after Sebi took action against US-based trading firm Jane Street, which is Nuvama's trading partner in India.
+The stock witnessed heavy trading volume along with the price action as around 37,000 shares were last seen changing hands on BSE.
+The figure was more than thrice the two-week average volume of 10,000 shares.
+Turnover on the counter came at Rs 28.06 crore, commanding a market capitalisation (m-cap) of Rs 26,566.01 crore.

 Sebi has accused Jane Street of manipulating index levels on expiry days to make huge profits in index derivatives, especially Nifty and Bank Nifty options.
 The alleged manipulation resulted in illegal gains of Rs 4,843.57 crore, which the market regulator has ordered to be fully impounded and deposited into an escrow account.